Sitecore-Hackathon/2022-Send-Pizza-and-Coffee/README.md

 As you can see we can add more rules and events in your system to make it better.

-Data sush as labels, headings, description for this module is fully managed within a datasource in Sitecore under the /_subcontent/ folder.
+Data such as labels, headings, description for this module is fully managed within a datasource in Sitecore under the /_subcontent/ folder.
 ![TrackingSitecore](docs/images/TrackingSitecore.png)

 ### **Contact Form**
 ![MVPSwagForm](docs/images/MVPSwagForm.png)

-In case the user is facing any issues with his delivery, we added a Sitecore Forms module to report and save his data into Sitecore and we attemped to style the form as close as possible to the theme of the page.
+In case the user is facing any issues with his delivery, we added a Sitecore Forms module to report and save his data into Sitecore and we attempted to style the form as close as possible to the theme of the page.
 ![MVPSwagFormSC1](docs/images/MVPSwagFormSC1.png)
 ![MVPSwagFormSC2](docs/images/MVPSwagFormSC2.png)